-Make A Difference Adventure Tours For those passionate about living and giving …
+For those passionate about living and giving …

-We made our way across the continent of Australia from the most westerly point of Australia, Steep Point, near Shark Bay in Western Australia to the most easterly point, Byron Bay, New South Wales.
+We made their way across the continent of Australia from the most westerly point of Australia, Steep Point, near Shark Bay, in Western Australia to the most easterly point, Byron Bay, New South Wales.

-What made this three-week trip so special …apart from all the vehicles being at least 17 years old, was that we raised more than $70,000 to support disadvantaged children through Variety WA.
+What made this three-week trip so special …apart from all the vehicles being at least 17 years old, was we has raised more than $70,000 to support disadvantaged children through Variety WA.

 Suzuki enthusiast and former mechanic Bruce Ingham joined the team to help keep the vehicles safe and mobile for the duration of the adventure.